epfl-lara/stainless/core/src/sphinx/verification.rst

   (2) after each completion of the body
   (3) right after exiting the loop (when the condition turns false)

-Leon will prove point (1) and (2) above.
+Stainless will prove point (1) and (2) above.
 Together, and by induction, they imply that point (3) holds as well.

 Array access safety
 *******************

-Leon generates verification conditions for the safety of array accesses.
-For each array variable, Leon carries along a symbolic information on its length.
+Stainless generates verification conditions for the safety of array accesses.
+For each array variable, Stainless carries along a symbolic information on its length.
 This information is used to prove that each expression used as an index in the array is strictly smaller than that length.
 The expression is also checked to be positive.